caperaven/crs-gen-schema-documents/md/assert.md

+# assert
-# assertCheck if a value, attribute or property equals expected values
+Check if a value, attribute or property equals expected values
 ## Actions

 **0. attributes** - validate multiple attributes checking that their values are as expected